NextronSystems/inventory-analyzer-manual/discovery/index.rst

 Discovery
 =========

-In this chapter we will explain what Assignment Rules are and how to use them, how to create Tasks, and information found in the History.
+The Discovery Chapter describes how asset data is collected, how the asset data is being handled and how to create reoccurring tasks to keep the inventory up to date.

-This step should be be done after creating your Data Sources.
+The first step should be to create Assignment Rules.

 .. toctree::
     :caption: Contents